Customising your themes and palettes

 This post is about how to create your themes and palettes in Grammar of Graphics 2 (ggplot2).
 I assume you know what ggplot2 is and have a basic understanding of its functionality.
 I also assume you’ve used ggplot2 before but if you did not, you can watch the fantastic two parts webinar by Thomas Lin Pedersen.
 The first part is here and the second is here.
 I honestly think that it provides a very good overview of what ggplot2 is all about.
 To learn more about themes, please visit the ggplot2 help page, here.
 Finally, I assume you know how to create and use functions in R.

 Firstly, I’ll need to load the necessary packages.
-I will be using ggplot2, colorspace, viridis, ggcorrplot, magrittr, and (at the time of writing this post) new package called ggpattern that I’ve been looking forward to.
+I will be using ggplot2, colorspace, viridis, ggcorrplot, magrittr, and (at the time of writing this post) the new package called ggpattern that I’ve been looking forward to.

 You can see the required packages in the snippet below.
 Except for ggpattern, all can be downloaded from CRAN.
 You’ll need to install the ggpattern using remotes::install_github("coolbutuseless/ggpattern").